victor-porcar/delayed-batch-executor/README.md

  * batchCallback: it receives the parameters list to perform a single query and returns a list with the corresponding results.
     - It can be implemented as a lambda expression or method reference.
     - It is invoked automatically as soon as the WindowTime is finished OR the collection list is full.
-    - The returned listed must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding with parameter in position 0 of the param list and so on...).
+    - The returned list must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding with parameter in position 0 of the param list and so on...).
-    - The callBack is actually executed in a Thead provided by a ExecutorService (see Advanced Usage below), which means that the execution of this callback method does not prevent DelayedBatchExecutor to open new window times as long as there are threads availables from the ExecutorService
+    - The callBack is actually executed in a Thead provided by a ExecutorService (see Advanced Usage below), which means that the execution of this callback method does not prevent DelayedBatchExecutor to open new window times if required as long as there are threads availables from the ExecutorService.

   Let's define a DelayedBatchExecutor(see footnote 1)  to receive as parameter a Integer and return a String, and having a window time = 200 milliseconds and a max size = 20 elements